Parallel & Series Resistor Calculator — Total R

 Parallel & Series Resistor Calculator — Engineering Guide

-Use this calculator to find the equivalent resistance of resistors connected in series, parallel, or mixed configurations.
-This is one of the most fundamental skills in circuit design.
+Use this parallel resistor calculator and series resistor calculator to find the equivalent resistance of resistors connected in series, parallel, or mixed configurations.
+Enter comma-separated values (e.g., 1k, 4.7k, 10k) and get total resistance instantly.

 Series Resistors